EikenDram/kube-build/kubernetes/keycloak/README.md

 Install from helm chart

+## Setup

+Need to add a new realm called "cluster" and create a client called "oauth2-proxy", and add client scopes with mapping for audience? and groups

+Also create a role "cluster-admin" and change protocol to allow auth for users with this group

+Will do this manually for now, but can probably export configuration later and import it during installation

 ## Update password

 In order to provide admin-cli secret need to switch client auth on and copy the token here